switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

     return output
 ```

-With zero cost exceptions handling, Python 3.11 should run those code examples faster that Python 3.10 or 3.9.
+With zero cost exceptions handling, Python 3.11 should run those code examples faster than Python 3.10 or 3.9.

 Let's see the results by running the [exceptions_benchmark.sh](https://github.com/switowski/blog-resources/blob/master/writing-faster-python/benchmarks/exceptions_benchmark.sh) script: